costa/rspec-orm/README.md

-*CAUTION*: concept-quality code, that is, _anything_ may change!
+*WARNING*: concept-quality code, that is, _anything_ may change!

-Other than that, this is an attempt to make code like below work
+Other than that, this is an attempt to make code like below work:

+    require 'spec/rails/ar'

     describe BarController do
       context "having some items" do
         before do